Leveraging Multi-Modal Information to Enhance Dataset Distillation

-Figure~\ref{fig:qualitative128} shows the qualitative results of two caption-based and two mask-based methods at a resolution of \(128\times 128\).
-Figure~\ref{fig:qualitative128} (a), generated using the caption concatenation method, effectively preserves class-specific characteristics, such as distinct shapes, color patterns, feather arrangements, and complex textures.
-The spatial positioning of key anatomical features, such as heads, wings, and tails, appears more natural.
-To highlight this, we zoom in on the head of the Macaw, showcasing finer details.
-Figure~\ref{fig:qualitative128} (b), produced by the caption matching method, demonstrates structural coherence as well, particularly evident in areas such as the beak of the Macaw.
+Figure~\ref{fig:qualitative128} shows the qualitative results at \(128\times 128\) resolution.
+Figure~\ref{fig:qualitative128} (a) and (b) show results generated with caption information integrated.
+We zoom in on the head of the Macaw to highlight class-specific characteristics.
 Figure~\ref{fig:qualitative128} (c) serves as a baseline for comparison with mask-based methods, using caption concatenation.
-Figure~\ref{fig:qualitative128} (d), generated using masked distribution matching, enhances object boundaries while suppressing background artifacts, especially in the bottom regions highlighted by the red box.
-The stronger separation between the foreground and background indicates that masking helps isolate and refine object representations.
-Figure~\ref{fig:qualitative128} (e), generated with masked gradient matching, effectively preserves foreground objects while minimizing background distractions as well.
-The enhanced contrast between objects and their backgrounds suggests that the masking mechanism effectively suppresses irrelevant gradients, directing the model to focus on more discriminative object features.
+Figure~\ref{fig:qualitative128} (d) and (e) show results generated using masked images.
+Object boundaries are enhanced while background artifacts are effectively suppressed, especially in the bottom regions highlighted by the red box.
+This demonstrates that the masking mechanism successfully reduces irrelevant gradients and guides the model to focus on object-specific features.